jscs-dev/node-jscs/README.md

 ## Configuration

-If there is no `--config` option specified, `jscs` will take config from the `package.json` file under the `jscsConfig` if present, if not, it will search for `.jscsrc` and `.jscs.json` files in the current working directory or in nearest ancestor until it hits the system root.
+If there is no `--config` option specified, `jscs` it will consequentially search for `jscsConfig` option in `package.json` file then for `.jscsrc` and `.jscs.json` files in the current working directory then in nearest ancestor until it hits the system root.

 ### requireCurlyBraces